-Another serious complication that may occur when your dog ingests soy sauce is kidney failure.
-Soy sauce is high in sodium and can cause damage to the kidneys if consumed in large amounts.
-If your dog has eaten soy sauce, watch for signs of kidney failure, such as increased thirst, urination, and appetite; vomiting; diarrhea; weakness; and lethargy.
+One serious complication of ingesting soy sauce is kidney failure.
+The high sodium content can damage their kidneys if consumed in large amounts.
+Keep an eye out for signs of kidney failure like increased thirst, urination, appetite, vomiting, diarrhea, weakness, and lethargy.

-Wheat and Soy Allergies
+Wheat and Soy Allergies: Achoo! 🌾

-Some dogs may be allergic to the histamines in soy sauce.
+Some dogs might be allergic to the histamines in soy sauce.
 Histamine intolerance can cause digestive problems, skin irritation, and respiratory issues.
 If your dog is sensitive to histamines, keep them away from soy sauce altogether.

-What to Do In Case of Salt Poisoning In Dogs
+What to Do in Case of Salt Poisoning in Dogs

-How Much Soy Sauce is Too Much?
+How Much Soy Sauce Is Too Much?